sourcegraph/notebooks/log4j.snb.md

 Run these queries on Sourcegraph to quickly determine which projects directly depend on vulnerable versions of log4j.
 The following links show results on Sourcegraph Cloud across 2M public repositories.

+## How to use this notebook on your Sourcegraph instance

+- Ensure your Sourcegraph instance version is at least 3.31 and enable notebooks in experimental settings `experimentalFeatures.showSearchNotebook`
+- [Download](https://sourcegraph.com/github.com/sourcegraph/notebooks@rn/log4j-notebook/-/raw/log4j.snb.md) this notebook as a Markdown file
+- Customize the searches below to target specific repositories or keep them as-is to search across all repositories
+- Add the Markdown file to a repository and open it in Sourcegraph

 ## Gradle

 ```sourcegraph